A

 the case if the two had been similar, trying to claim the same economic

-niche.
-But in the long run, after many generations, the two dissimilar
+But in the long run, after many generations, the two

-reindeer peoples in arctic Scandinavia, giving rise to the reindeer
+boat peoples and reindeer peoples in arctic Scandinavia, giving rise to

-Saami.)
-But it would only develop if the combined culture was better
+the reindeer Saami.)
+But it would only develop if the combined culture

-than the original ones in their pure form.
-The resulting mixed culture,
+was better than the original ones in their pure form.
+The resulting

-if it were more successful, would produce more offspring and crowd out
+mixed culture, if it were more successful, would produce more offspring

-the older distinctive cultures.
-The ethnicity, the language, of this
+and crowd out the older distinctive cultures.
+The ethnicity, the

-mixed culture would depend on which tradition was the most important in
+language, of this mixed culture would depend on which tradition was the

-trading.
+limited farming, plus trading.
 A little of everything.
-Other ways of life faded out of

 was the best, and two different peoples would endure side by side.
 An